wri/aqueduct30_data_download/metadata.md

 This document helps you understand the downloaded Aqueduct water risk atlas data.
 For questions, check out our FAQ page (todo:insert link).

 There are two ways to download Aqueduct water risk atlas data:
-1. The full database, available at http://datasets.wri.org/
+1. The full database, available [here](https://wri-projects.s3.amazonaws.com/Aqueduct30/finalData/Y2019M07D12_Aqueduct30_V01.zip)
 1. Site specific data by using the location analyzer in the Water Risk Atlas online tool.
+(Coming soon)

 If you've downloaded the data using the location analyzer, we've added a few additional columns: